 Need to bounce your credit score back from a late payment?
 Take a look at this.

 The more debt that a person has, the riskier it is to lend to that person.
-If you are already spending thousands on various debts each month, many lenders might fear that adding any more will lead you to start defaulting on your loan.
+If you are already spending thousands on various debts each month, many lenders in Alberta might fear that adding any more will lead you to start defaulting on your loan.